daddykidos/Djsfl.js/README.md

 May not be intended for others to use as this library has some drastic changes from time to time in the functionality of the functions of this library, although you are free to use it as you like.

+Changelogs may not always contain every data updated, major updates will try to be included in changlelogs